CanadianCrafter/CanadianCrafter/README.md

 #### Planned
 * A compiler for the esolang Piet.
-* Using a RNN to generate music by giving each note a corresponding character and training off that.
+* Using an RNN to generate music by giving each note a corresponding character and training off that.
 * Simulate firefly synchronization using my boids project.
 * Update this README :P